wtgogo/Gossip/README.md

 # Gossip
-A web application of micro-blog.
+A microblogging web application for recovery training.